Reconstruction of a Hypersurface Singularity from its Moduli Algebra: Two properties of ideals in

 \subsection{$T_{\mathcal{K}}$-dependence}

 We have shown above that $T_{\mathcal{K}}$-fullness is not sufficient for an ideal to be a moduli ideal.
-Here we explain the last ingredient which is needed, in addition to $T_{\mathcal{K}}$-fullness (cf. Definition \ref{tfullness}), to characterize moduli ideals.
-We begin with some examples.
+Here we explain the last ingredient needed, in addition to $T_{\mathcal{K}}$-fullness (cf. Definition \ref{tfullness}), to characterize moduli ideals.